Irish Rococo Silver. The Australian Connoisseur and Collector, 1982, Australia

 Silver Skulduggery – fakes and forgeries in silver.
 Lectures to BRIDFAS Hamburg, and BRIDFAS Osnabruck, Germany, June 2005.

-Silver in the NGV: understanding style and decoration.
-Seminar at the NGV, Melbourne Sept 2006.
+Silver In the NGV: understanding style and decoration.
+Seminar at the NGV, Melbourne.
+September 2006

 English Silver and Continental Silver Gilt.
 Lecture at seminar weekend for “The Herbert and May Shaw bequest – a gracious gift”.
 Hamilton Art Gallery, Victoria, October 2007